 “Piano, piano” say the Italians (translation: “softly, softly” or “slowly, slowly”), and remarkably, it works.
 I’ve learned (the hard way) to break things up into manageable parts and to approach big projects, little by little.
 If I try to tackle too much at once I’m likely to get overwhelmed then discouraged.
 “Piano, piano” sounds good to me!

 They don’t work for everyone but lists sure do work for me.
-I limit my list to no more than six items per day; it’s just the right number to keep me from freaking out that I’m doing too much or too little, and it’s a number I can handle without having to roll things over to the next day.
+As I was learning to focus, I limit my list to no more than six items per day; it’s just the right number to keep me from freaking out that I’m doing too much or too little, and it’s a number I can handle without having to roll things over to the next day.
 In short, lists help me to focus on one thing at a time.

 If focus is a skill you want to develop, I’ve learned that you have to trick your mind to adopt “get focused” strategies.
 Create your own — ones that work with your particular challenges, quirks, and shortcoming or modify others’ suggestions to suit you.

-Like any new habit, you may struggle with it at first.
-I found it helped to embrace some structure and “cold showers” but I assure you, if you stick to your strategy (especially ones tailored for you), you’ll start seeing the benefits and become hooked.
+Like any new habit, learning to focus will take time and you may struggle with it at first.
+I find that it helps to embrace some structure and “cold showers” but I assure you, if you stick to your strategies, you’ll start seeing the benefits and become hooked.